Jdharden/washpost_notebooks/hubzones/analyses/readme.md

 The analysis focuses on census tracts but also accounts for [Difficult Development Areas](https://www.huduser.gov/portal/datasets/qct.html#2019), which can also be designated HUBZone areas if certain economic conditions are met.

 ```
-## function determining which tracts/DDAs haven't qualified since 2013, but have continued to benefit from the program from 2016 - 2019.
+Function determining which tracts/DDAs haven't qualified since 2013, but have continued to benefit from the program from 2016 - 2019.

 filter_qualified_4_yr <- filter(us_analysis_tibble,
                                  `13qct`== 0, `14qct` == 0, `15qct` == 0,